 "Maybe we could have dinner!
 Perhaps the Olive Garden!
-It's like dining in the private kitchen of a delightful Italian stereotype!"
+It's like eating in the private kitchen of a delightful Italian stereotype!"

 Italy, mostly known for its food and the fat mustachioed guys who prepare it.
 There are only two cities in Italy, Rome and Venice.
 Neither city seems to contain a single building constructed after the 17th century.
 Rome is heavily populated by gourmet chefs, effete fashionistas and handsome, Vespa-riding homewreckers all too eager to give young female tourists a romantic ride past the Trevi Fountain — oh, and most famous landmarks are within five minutes of each other, too.
 The Leaning Tower of Pisa is usually found here as well, as opposed to, you know, in Pisa

 Venice, meanwhile, is chock full of handsome, gondola-riding homewreckers all too eager to give young female tourists a romantic ride under the Bridge of Sighs.
 Either way, men: if your wife or girlfriend steals away on one of these intimate little tours, you're probably flying back home by yourself.

 Sorry you had to hear it from us.

 Apparently, Tuscany has swallowed up the rest of the country, as all the surrounding countryside consists of tomato farms and vineyards.
 If anybody's got any kind of sound system, expect to hear it blasting either "Funiculý, FuniculÓ", "O Sole Mio", "Santa Lucia" (all Neapolitan songs) or some famous Giuseppe Verdi

 Female Italians are usually dark haired beauties, feisty and wildly slutty, yet for some reason are also very faithful and jealous of their man.
 In other words, Spicy Latinas